ADMISSION TO GRADUATE PROGRAMS

 * The M.S. program allows up to 6 transfer credits.

 All transfer credits must represent satisfactory work (a grade of B or better) at the institution where the work was completed and must be in accordance with a planned program of study.
 Transfer credits older than 10 years are not accepted toward any graduate program at WCSU.
 Courses used to earn a degree are not transferrable to any graduate program at WCSU.
 Transfer of courses completed after a student is admitted to a graduate program must be approved in advance in writing by the student’s graduate program coordinator.

 Transfer credits are not included in a determination of cumulative GPA’s for graduate students at WCSU.

 Graduate students may be full-time or part-time students according to the number of credits for which they are enrolled in a semester.
 Full-time enrollment consists of nine semester hours or more.
 Most graduate study at Western is undertaken on a part-time basis.

 To matriculate in a degree program, students must complete an application and meet the general requirements for admission to the Office of Graduate Admissions.
-In addition, they must meet any specific requirements for admission to the program in which they are interested.
+In addition, they must meet any specific requirements for admission to the program in which they are interested in pursuing.
 For program requirements, students should read the section of this catalog describing the program.
 General questions should be addressed to the Office of Graduate Admissions and program-specific questions should be addressed to the program’s graduate coordinator identified in the catalog.

 Students who complete an application and meet the general requirements for admission to the Office of Graduate Admissions may complete one semester of graduate study with a maximum of six credits as nonmatriculated students.
 To enroll for further study, students must apply and be admitted to a degree or certificate program.
 The Office of Graduate Admissions reserves the right to exclude nondegree students from graduate courses offered to students in degree or certificate programs.